Expert Care for Sexually Transmitted Infections in Brazil

 When it comes to treating STIs, My Brazilian Doctor adopts the approach based on Syndromic Management which is based in evidences and in accordance with International Protocols.
-It means is it possible to prescribe medications safelly based on your symptoms, allowing immediate treatment and not delaying until lab tests are available and ready to be released.
+It means is it possible to recommend appropriate treatment and, when clinically indicated, issue a prescription safelly based on your symptoms, allowing timely treatment and not delaying until lab tests are available and ready to be released.

-These medications are readily available at pharmacies across Brazil, making it easier for you to get started on your treatment when you receive an online prescription note, immediatelly after your videoconsultation.
+These medicatioins are commonly available at pharmacies throughout Brazil, making it easier for you to begin the recommended treatment when clinically indicated and you receive an online prescription after your videoconsultation.
 This document is signed with a digital certificate and is valid on any pharmacies in Brazil.

-If your treatment requires an antibiotic injection, we can prescribe it and assist in locating a place for administration.
-In some locations across Brazil, health professionals in pharmacies can administer the injection, or we can guide you to a nearby health center where you can receive it free of charge.
+If your doctor determines that an antibiotic injection is clinically indicated, a prescription can be issued and we can assist in locating a suitable place for administration.
+In some locations across Brazil, health professionals in pharmacies can administer the injection, or we can guide you to a nearby health center where you can receive it.
 To facilitate communication and expedite the process, we can provide a referral letter in Portuguese.

 Concurrently, we'll also request laboratory tests as soon as you can get access to it, and confirm the diagnosis and tailor future additional interventions.